bsahil03/Customer-Shopping-Trends-data-Analysis-project/README.md

-# Concept Note: Customer Shopping Trends Analysis
+# Customer Shopping Trends Analysis

 ## Objective
 The primary objective of this study is to utilize data analytics techniques to enhance business decision-making processes.
 The study aims to identify patterns, trends, and insights from a large dataset of customer purchases to support strategic planning, optimize marketing strategies, and improve customer satisfaction.